LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/testing-in-csharp.rst

 .. index:: ! automated testing, ! unit testing, !
 MSTest

 You already recognize the importance of testing your code.
-**Automated testing** in C#, like any language, ensures that your code works as expected, every time it runs.
-Tests also function as documentation, giving an observer instructions on how to properly execute your classes and methods.
+**Automated testing** in C# serves the same purpose as it does in any language: to ensure that your code works as expected every time it runs.
+Tests also function as documentation, giving a fellow programmer instructions on how to properly execute your classes and methods.

 This course covers **unit testing** in C# with a test framework called